 "Hope you slept okay," Jane said, her voice still sluggish from sleep.

 "Well enough."
-Daria groped for her glasses, finding them next to a set of brushes.
+Daria groped for her glasses and found them next to a set of brushes.
 The foggy world turned sharp once the lenses came over her eyes.

-"Do you have to go to the academy today?"
+"Do you have to go to Drenlyn today?"
 Jane asked.

 "No. This is one of the days where I help my mom provide legal protection for greedy Imperial merchants."